 Mentoring for puppetry artists and advice to non-puppeteers.

 The Animals and Children took to the Streets by 1927, photograph: Nick Flintoff

-Puppet Centre is an Associate Company resident at BAC.
+Puppet Centre was an Associate Company resident at the Battersea Arts Centre.
 Following the fire in April 2015 and the on-going renovations to the building, we have been offered shared desk space whilst offices are being found for all the residents.
-In the meantime, if you can’t find what you’re looking for on the website feel free to give us a call: 020 7228 5335 to speak to Bethan.
-You can also contact us via our e-mail and social media channels, including Facebook, Twitter and our monthly newsletter.
+In the meantime, if you can’t find what you’re looking for on the website feel free to contact us via Facebook(https://www.facebook.com/PuppetCentre)).
 We will get back to you as soon as we possibly can.